What is a lookalike audience?

 Garbage in, garbage out.
 Your lookalike is only as good as your seed.

 Curate seeds carefully using ICP criteria (firmographics, technographics).
 Filter for positive outcomes like closed-won accounts, high NPS, and expansion accounts.
 Remove bad-fit customers who converted despite being wrong for your product.
+Working with an all-in-one AI GTM Platform like ZoomInfo makes it easier to verify firmographic and technographic attributes before they enter your seed list.

 Use this checklist for seed list hygiene: